Well for me, I have nothing to do until price approaches higher into this area of resistance:

-When you accumulate 100 points, your P and L more often than not would be a positive side.
+When you accumulate 100 points, your P and L more often than not would be on the positive side.

-And even if it isn't a positive sign, you are basically many steps ahead.
+And even if it isn't a positive side, you are basically many steps ahead.

 Because now you can look back and see...